Ultimate Guide to Positano Italy

 Unfortunately, it sometimes rains on the Amalfi Coast making most of the outdoor activities in Positano rather unpleasant.
 So what can you do in Positano when it rains?
 Simple answer is: eat and immerse yourself in the art of cooking.

 So if the forecast isn’t looking on your side or you’re simply looking for something a little different to do, sign up for a cooking class, which can be done whenever – even in the rain.
-Learn the art of mixing, cooking and baking – to prepare dishes which were made by Amalfi grandmothers.
+Learn the art of mixing, cooking and baking – to prepare dishes that were made by Amalfi grandmothers.
 Book here.

 14. Go Scuba Diving